General

 Executive Committee

-of the Club together with any special business or projects.
-Copies
+Club together with any special business or projects.
+Copies of the

-of the CRBs.
-Current directors
+the CRBs.
+Current

 Club Council

-The Club's Council comprises the nominated representative of
+The Club's Council comprises the nominated representative

-usually meets twice a year in March/April and in October.
-The role
+meetings.
+Council usually meets twice a year in March/April and

-of Council, set out in the Articles of Association, is to supervise
+in October.
+The role of Council, set out in the Articles of Association,

-the General Manager and considers motions submitted by the CRBs.
+and the General Manager and considers motions submitted by the CRBs.

 Centre, Register and Branch committees